 Yes.
 We have introduced a system of free ticketing to help us manage the volume of visitors and ensure social distancing.
 You will be able to select a date and time to visit.

-Please make sure you only book tickets for people from your household or support bubble, following the local restrictions that the government put in place for areas of the North West from 31 July.
+Please make sure you only book tickets for people from your household or support bubble, following the local restrictions that the government has in place for Greater Manchester.

 Tickets are available to book online now.